DeltaProducts/OpenHardwareAPIs/README.md

 sys_info = get_system_info()

-       --Returns the system information.The returned object has the following details which can be accessed by their corresponding sys_info.get_xyz() function call.
+       --Returns the system information object.The object has the following details which can be accessed by their corresponding names.

        ```